Probate Q&A Series

 When someone dies owning property in North Carolina, the probate process settles their assets and pays debts before distributing the remaining estate to heirs.
 In cases with multiple heirs, fee structures play a significant role in how much each heir ultimately receives.

-Personal Representative Commissions: Under North Carolina law, the personal representative (formerly called executor) may earn a statutory commission based on the estate’s value.
-The rates are:
+Personal Representative Commissions: Under North Carolina law, the personal representative (formerly called executor) may earn a commission not to exceed 5% of the amounts received and disbursed in administering the estate.

-These rates appear in N.C.G.S. § 28A-22-1(a).
+This standard appears in N.C.G.S. § 28A-23-3(a).
 The commission compensates the personal representative for asset collection, bill payment, and distribution tasks.

 Attorney’s Fees: The personal representative normally hires an attorney to guide the estate through court filings, creditor notices, tax filings, and final distribution.
-North Carolina law requires courts to approve reasonable attorney’s fees based on factors such as:
+North Carolina law permits reasonable attorney’s fees for estate administration, subject to court review in appropriate circumstances.

 • Estate complexity and size